federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 SIFT, SURF, and HOG are feature extraction and object recognition algorithms used in image processing and computer vision.

-SIFT (Scale-Invariant Feature Transform)

-[5],

-reduce image contents to a set of points plus descriptions. find again in other images if same object.
-Take local neighborhood of a point and create a vector from gradients (change in intensity values) to turn into a descriptor vector.
-Keypoint in the image, descriptor describes local surrounding around that point.
-If multiple images, we can find corresponding points and data associations among them.

-For visual SLAM, visual odometry, Bag of Words, etc. loop closure.

-Keypoints found through DoG approach.
-Blur image with a Gaussian blur at different magnitudes.
-The more the blur, the fewer the edges you get.
-Then you subtract the (with different level of Gaussian blur) blurred images, stack them and look for extrema that stand out.

-build an image pyramid with resampling at each level.

-Descriptor vector: take local neighborhood, compute gradients (as robust to illumination or viewpoint changes) in small areas, then collect gradients in local regions into histograms

 ## Resources

 1. http://www.robotplatform.com/knowledge/Classification_of_Robots/Holonomic_and_Non-Holonomic_drive.html